Introduction To R In Ibm Spss Modeler

 language : en

-Data Mining With Spss Modeler written by Tilo Wendler and has been published by Springer this book supported file pdf, txt, epub, kindle and other format this book has been release on 2016-06-06 with Mathematics categories.
+Data Mining With Spss Modeler written by Tilo Wendler and has been published by Springer Nature this book supported file pdf, txt, epub, kindle and other format this book has been release on 2021-05-24 with Computers categories.

-Introducing the IBM SPSS Modeler, this book guides readers through data mining processes and presents relevant statistical methods.
-There is a special focus on step-by-step tutorials and well-documented examples that help demystify complex mathematical algorithms and computer programs.
-The variety of exercises and solutions as well as an accompanying website with data sets and SPSS Modeler streams are particularly valuable.
+Now in its second edition, this textbook introduces readers to the IBM SPSS Modeler and guides them through data mining processes and relevant statistical methods.
+Focusing on step-by-step tutorials and well-documented examples that help demystify complex mathematical algorithms and computer programs, it also features a variety of exercises and solutions, as well as an accompanying website with data sets and SPSS Modeler streams.
 While intended for students, the simplicity of the Modeler makes the book useful for anyone wishing to learn about basic and more advanced data mining, and put this knowledge into practice.
+This revised and updated second edition includes a new chapter on imbalanced data and resampling techniques as well as an extensive case study on the cross-industry standard process for data mining.

 Our Experience Converting An Ibm Forecasting Solution From R To Ibm Spss Modeler